DBTrenches/tsqlscheduler/README.md

 join    scheduler.GetInstanceId() as id on      cet.Instanceid = id.Id
 join	scheduler.Task as t
-on		t.TaskId = cet.TaskId
+on		t.TaskUid = cet.TaskUid
 join	scheduler.TaskExecution as te on		te.ExecutionId = cet.ExecutionId
 outer apply (
 	select top 1 *
 	from scheduler.TaskExecution as teh
-	where teh.TaskId = t.TaskId
+	where teh.TaskUid = t.TaskUid
 	and teh.ExecutionId <> te.ExecutionId
 	order by ExecutionId desc
 ) as lastResult